Bhattacharya-Lab/QDeep/README.md

 ### Prerequisites

-1. Any Linux system.
+1. QDeep is tested on x86_64 redhat linux system.
 Currently, QDeep is not supported on Windows or Mac
 2. python==3.6 <br/>
 3. tensorflow==1.13.1 <br/>
 4. keras==2.3.1 <br/>